Article 8 – Umpires Interpretation Guide

 Why It Matters:

-Article 8 directly impacts:
+Article 8 directly governs:

 • Safety compliance

-• Tournament credibility
+• Tournament legitimacy

 Best Practice Recommendation:

-• Uniform checklists
+• Umpire onboarding checklists

 Bottom Line: